ScienceIsNeato/my_very_own_jarvis/tests/README.md

 - Ensures consistent test execution
 - Includes verbose output (-v flag)
 - Shows print statements during test execution (-s flag)
-- Generates coverage reports when appropriate

 ### CI Pipeline
-The CI pipeline uses the same `run_tests.sh` script with different test subsets depending on the context:
+The CI pipeline uses the same `run_tests.sh` script with different test types depending on the context:

 - On push to main:
-  - Runs unit tests and non-costly integration tests
+  - Runs unit tests (non-costly)
-  - `./run_tests.sh docker "tests/ -m 'unit or (integration and not costly)'"`
+  - `./run_tests.sh docker unit`

 - On pull request:
-  - Runs all unit and integration tests (including costly ones)
+  - Runs all integration tests
-  - `./run_tests.sh docker "tests/ -m 'unit or integration'"`
+  - `./run_tests.sh docker integration`

 Note: Third-party tests are never run in CI and must be run manually during development.
       These are for things such as: checking why your mic is not working, or why the SUNO API is not working.